Temples of The Church of Jesus Christ of Latter-day Saints

 A large arching tunnel under the east tower of the Manti Utah Temple, which has since been closed, allowed cars to pass from one side of the temple to the other.

 The endowment was presented by live acting in the Manti Utah Temple for 133 years until the temple was closed for major renovation on October 2, 2021.
-During the closure, the instruction rooms were converted to film presentation of the endowment.
+During the closure, the instruction rooms were converted to video presentation of the endowment.

 The Manti Utah Temple features beautiful hand-painted murals on the walls of its progressive-style ordinance rooms: Creation Room, Garden Room, World Room, Terrestrial Room (no murals), and Celestial Room (no murals).